Toyota: Aerospace

 Toyota is a minority shareholder in Mitsubishi Aircraft Corporation, having invested US$67.2 million in the new venture which will produce the Mitsubishi Regional Jet, slated for first deliveries in 2017.
 Toyota has also studied participation in the general aviation market and contracted with Scaled Composites to produce a proof of concept aircraft, the TAA-1, in 2002.

 Pleasure boats

 In 1997, building on a previous partnership with Yamaha Marine, Toyota created "Toyota Marine", building private ownership motorboats, currently sold only in Japan.
 A small network in Japan sells the luxury craft at 54 locations, called the "Toyota Ponam" series, and in 2017, a boat was labeled under the Lexus brand name starting May 26, 2017.

 Philanthropy

-Toyota supports a variety of philanthropic work in areas such as education, conservation, safety, and disaster relief.

-Some of the organizations that Toyota has worked with in the US include the American Red Cross, the Boys and Girls Club, Leaders in Environmental Action for the Future (LEAF), and the National Center for Family Literacy.

-The Toyota USA Foundation exists to support education in the areas of science, technology, engineering, and mathematics.

-In addition, Toyota works with nonprofits to improve their processes and operations such as the Food Bank For New York City.
+Toyota works with nonprofits to improve their processes and operations such as the Food Bank For New York City.

-Toyota also supports a variety of work in Japan.

-The Toyota Foundation takes a global perspective providing grants in the three areas of human and natural environments, social welfare, and education and culture.

-Higher education

-Toyota established the Toyota Technological Institute in 1981, as Sakichi Toyoda had planned to establish a university as soon as he and Toyota became successful.
-Toyota Technological Institute founded the Toyota Technological Institute at Chicago in 2003.
-Toyota is supporter of the Toyota Driving Expectations Program, Toyota Youth for Understanding Summer Exchange Scholarship Program, Toyota International Teacher Program, Toyota TAPESTRY, Toyota Community Scholars (scholarship for high school students), United States Hispanic Chamber of Commerce Internship Program, and Toyota Funded Scholarship.
-It has contributed to a number of local education and scholarship programs for the University of Kentucky, Indiana, and others.

 Robotics

 In 2004, Toyota showcased its trumpet-playing robot.
 Toyota has been developing multitask robots destined for elderly care, manufacturing, and entertainment.
 A specific example of Toyota's involvement in robotics for the elderly is the Brain Machine Interface.
 Designed for use with wheelchairs, it "allows a person to control an electric wheelchair accurately, almost in real-time", with his or her mind.
 The thought controls allow the wheelchair to go left, right, and forward with a delay between thought and movement of just 125 milliseconds.
 Toyota also played a part in the development of Kirobo, a 'robotic astronaut'.